 What Colour is Welsh Slate?

-The colour of slates is largely dependent upon the quarry they are extracted from.
-The same can be said for those sourced from Wales, with quarries located in Penrhyn, Ffestiniog, and Cwt-y-Bugail producing slates with minor colour differences.
+The colour of slate is largely dependent upon the location of the quarry it's extracted from.
+There are even minor differences between the quarries in Wales, with Penrhyn, Ffestiniog, and Cwt-y-Bugail each producing slates with minor colour differences.

 The majority of slates from Wales feature a grey and blue colouring.
 Some, such as those sourced from Penrhyn, can also feature a dark red tone.
 Wherever it is produced, Welsh slates offer a traditional and iconic colouring that is perfectly suited for period and contemporary properties.